apache/royale-docs/compiler/compiler-options.md

 * [warn-public-vars](compiler/compiler-options#warn-public-vars)

 **Reduce output size**

+Note: These options apply only to compiling applications using `mxmlc`.
+If you are compiling a library (using `compc`), the following options do not exist and you will get a warning if you try to use them.
+The library code will be output using whatever options are used in the final application.

 You can use these options to reduce the size of your compiled application:

 * [export-public-symbols](compiler/compiler-options#export-public-symbols)